SciTrek: Evaluating and Improving Long-Context Numerical Reasoning over Scientific Articles: Experimental Settings and Evaluation

+Configuration details for all models are presented in Table~\ref{tab:models}, with default inference settings from their Huggingface repositories used throughout.

-We employ two different prompts for (zero-shot) model evaluation.
-The prompt for assessing LCLM capabilities against full-text articles is presented in Figure~\ref{fig:prompt_generation_full_text}, and the prompt for using the corresponding database tables as the context is shown in Figure~\ref{fig:prompt_generation_meta_info}.
+Our evaluation covers both thinking and non-thinking models.
+For non-thinking models, we use two prompts: one to assess LLM capabilities against full-text articles (Figure~\ref{fig:prompt_generation_full_text}) and one for using the corresponding database tables as context (Figure~\ref{fig:prompt_generation_meta_info}).